samuelleblanc/fp/README.md

 	```
  	conda config --add channels conda-forge
  	```
+ for ensuring that you only use conda-forge, without breaching licensing issues with anaconda default channels, please look at: [https://conda-forge.org/docs/user/transitioning_from_defaults/]

 3)  Go through and accept the install of the required packages
 4)  at the command line, start the lines software by typing `ml`